JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 ### plugin.xml

-The <path>plugin.xml</path> configuration file must specify the dependency on the IntelliJ IDEA Ultimate module:
+The <path>plugin.xml</path> configuration file must specify the dependency on the IntelliJ Platform _Ultimate_ module:

 ```xml